 Doomsday’s story would be told, little by little, through the years, and Superman (returned to life through a Kryptonian healing chamber and a little help from his friends) would face Doomsday again on several occasions.

-The most recent of such meetings occurred in a story called “Reign of Doomsday,” where a Doomsday like creature, known as The Doomslayer, gained intelligence and started out on a vendetta to destroy Doomsday and the few others like him.
+The last of the original run of such meetings occurred in a story called “Reign of Doomsday,” (just before DC rebooted with the "New 52" angle) where a Doomsday-like creature, known as The Doomslayer, gained intelligence and started out on a vendetta to destroy Doomsday and the few others like him.